FeruzaShokirjonovna/tax-calculator/README.md

 * Bug: During the mid project session with my mentor Precious he found a bug in taxes input.
 The bug made it possible for the user to input negative values.This generated a problem when calculating tax return.
 The bug was fixed by changing the function and add a validation to check positive float input.

-* Bug: On Tax refund calculation display for option 2 where are user entries displayed, the year and and tax Id values were misplaced.
-This fixed by replacing order of the year and tax ID in user class.
+* Bug: On Tax refund calculation display for the second option where the user entries displayed, the year and tax ID values were misplaced.
+This fixed by replacing the order of the year and the tax ID in the User class.

 ### Unfixed Bugs